Buoyancy-dependent induced flow by vertically migrating swimmers: Materials and Methods

 \subsection{Imaging methods and analysis}

-To capture three-dimensional swimming trajectories during vertical migration, a 3-D imaging system \citep{fu_single-camera_2021} was implemented using high-speed scanning with a planar laser combined with a single high-speed camera (Photron FASTCAM SA-Z).
+To capture three-dimensional swimming trajectories during vertical migration, a 3-D imaging system~\citep{fu_single-camera_2021} was implemented using high-speed scanning with a planar laser combined with a single high-speed camera (Photron FASTCAM SA-Z).
 A continuous-wave red laser (671 nm, 5 W) sheet was vertically translated through the depth of the tank by rotating a mirror mounted on a galvanometric scanner (Thorlabs GVS211/M) driven by an externally controlled voltage signal.

-The scanning system was calibrated using a custom-built three-dimensional marker array consisting of 1.6 mm opaque spheres embedded in a transparent 6 × 6 × 6 grid, forming a regular lattice within an 8 cm acrylic cube.
+The scanning system was calibrated using a custom-built three-dimensional marker array consisting of 1.6~mm opaque spheres embedded in a transparent 6 × 6 × 6 grid, forming a regular lattice within an 8~cm acrylic cube.
 This calibration object is reconstructed in 3-D and used to define the mapping between image coordinates and physical space.
 This procedure also corrected for optical distortions introduced by the imaging path.
-The system was previously validated by comparing experimental measurements of a laminar free jet at intermediate Reynolds number (Re $\approx$ 50) against direct numerical simulations of synthetic tracer fields, demonstrating the method's accuracy for both position and velocity reconstruction \citep{fu_single-camera_2021}.
+The system was previously validated by comparing experimental measurements of a laminar free jet at intermediate Reynolds number (Re $\approx$ 50) against direct numerical simulations of synthetic tracer fields, demonstrating the method's accuracy for both position and velocity reconstruction~\citep{fu_single-camera_2021}.

-Given that swimmer ascent speeds were approximately 1 cm s$^{-1}$, displacement during a single scan remained under 0.2 cm in all cases.
-This is small relative to the animal body length, 1 cm, so each scan was treated as an instantaneous volume.
+Given that swimmer ascent speeds were approximately 1~cm~s$^{-1}$, displacement during a single scan remained under 0.2~cm in all cases.
+This is small relative to the animal body length, 1~cm, so each scan was treated as an instantaneous volume.
 Four vertical migration trials were performed per salinity condition.

-For each experimental condition, 3-D data was collected from a fixed imaging region positioned near the tank center.
-Two scanning protocols were used (Methods A and B, Table \ref{tab:exp_compare}).
-Method A was used for high spatial resolution 3-D scanning of swimmers and the resultant flow and method B was used to evaluate the evolution of aggregate-scale flow over a longer time period.
-The results from method A established generalizable geometry of the system and are included in the appendix.
-Results from method B show changes over time with swimmer buoyancy and are the main contents of this paper (figure \ref{fig:method_2DPIV} and supplementary movie 1).
+For each experimental condition, 3-D data were collected from a fixed imaging region positioned near the tank center with a width ($x$) and height ($z$) of 22~BL, and depth ($y$) of 2.5~BL.
+Representative PIV vertical-velocity fields obtained at the four salinity conditions are shown in figure~\ref{fig:method_2DPIV}.